k-box/k-box/readme.md

 - `dms:sync`: Performs a synchronization of the documents from the DMS that do not exists on the Core.
 - [`users:import`](https://git.klink.asia/klinkdms/dms/wikis/users-import-command): Import users from a CSV file
 - [`dms:import`](https://git.klink.asia/klinkdms/dms/wikis/import-command): Import collections, projects and documents from a folder on a the filesystem
+- `import:fetch-payload`: Take the failed job payload and associate it to the given import

 ### `dms:update` command